 Paulus Potterstraat 7, 1071 Amsterdam

-Van Gogh Museum Amsterdam is Free with I amsterdam Card
+Van Gogh Museum Amsterdam is NOT included in I Amsterdam City Card

 The Van Gogh Museum is one of the most important Amsterdam museums for art lovers.
 It is a must-see for anyone interested in learning more about this famous artist.
 This sprawling and impressive museum is home to as many as 500 drawings and 200 paintings by not just Van Gogh but also many of his friends such as Bernard, Toulouse-Lautrec, Monet and Gauguin.
 Some of the most well-known pieces on display are The Bedroom, Yellow House in Arles and Potato Eaters.
 Additionally, the museum is also home to "Wheatfield with Crows", the infamous painting that was finished just before Van Gogh's suicide.
 Many of his personal effects can also be found in the museum.
 The highlight of the museum is the second floor that contains 18 paintings that were created during his high point during the two years he spent in France.
 Additionally, the museum also has several temporary exhibits.